 Also encourage your horses to drink.
 Studies show that equine water intake drops in colder weather and when the water itself is extremely cold.
 Monitor the water level in your trough to see whether your horses are drinking.
 Automatic waterers don’t allow that, but some have a meter that enables you to check consumption.
 In addition, you can check your horses for dehydration with a skin-pinch0 or capillary0 refill test.

-7. Protect their eyes
+7. Protect his eyes

 Although insects are long gone, your horse’s fly mask can still be useful this winter.
 Gusting winds can pick up fine dirt and debris and carry it directly into your horse’s eyes.
 Conjunctivitis, inflammation of the sensitive membranes around the eyes, is common where conditions are very dry and windy.